cpojer/js-codemod/README.md

 #### `underscore-to-lodash-native`

-Replaces underscore with lodash, while preferring native array prototype methods.
+Replaces underscore (or lodash) to ES6 + lodash, preferring native ES6 array methods.
 Member imports are used by default to allow tree-shaking, but the `--split-imports=true` option will split each lodash import into its own `lodash/<method>` import.

 ```sh
 jscodeshift -t js-codemod/transforms/underscore-to-lodash-native.js <file>